Pritesh1G/GABRIEL/README.md

 # or os.environ['OPENAI_API_KEY'] = "sk-..." inside a Jupyter notebook
 ```

-Every task also accepts `use_dummy=True` for offline dry runs (the tutorial uses this to demonstrate workflows without making API calls).

 ## Quick start

 The tutorial notebook walks through many complete projects; here’s the minimal rating flow the notebook starts with.
 Paste this into Colab or a notebook cell so you can use `await` directly: